naasking/Recognizers.NET/README.md

 # Recognizers.NET

 This is a simple combinator library for recognizing strings using only imperative constructs.
 It
-requires:
+features:

- 1. no allocation
+ 1. no heap allocation
  2. no higher-order functions
  3. no virtual dispatching
+ 4. at least as powerful as regular expressions
+ 5. efficient variable capture

-This makes the library incredibly efficient, and the API is also suitable for use in imperative languages, like C, which lack the above features.
+This makes the library incredibly efficient.
+The API is also suitable for use in low-level imperative languages, like C, which either lack the above features, or are intended to be used without them.

 # Atoms